Company profiling / Institutional

 UK Research and Innovation (UKRI) has awarded a total of £13 million in government grants to support eleven telecom initiatives.
 Each project will receive around £1.2 million to advance technologies that address the digital divide across the UK.
 The funding will enhance 5G access in rural locations using cost-effective solutions.
 It will also drive innovation in commercialising next-generation technologies that may contribute to 6G networks.

 One initiative will improve connectivity for emergency services, boosting disaster response and coordination.
 Another, named CAPTIVATE2, focuses on enhancing optical satellite communication for faster data transfer from ground to space.
 These projects align with the UK government’s industrial strategy, emphasising home-grown innovation.
-UKRI leadership highlighted the investment as a key milestone in delivering world-class advanced connectivity across the nation.
+UKRI leadership highlighted the investment as a key milestone in delivering high-capacity advanced connectivity across the nation.

 Also read: UK selects Teesworks for Europe’s largest AI data centre